narcisoa/narcisoa.github.io/projects/project-4.md

   - Full Stack Web Development
   - Meteor
   - Team Project
-summary: My team developed a website that ...???
+summary: My team developed a website that provides a fun, visual platform for students to get to know clubs on campus and find ones that match with their interests and personality.
 ---

 <div class="ui medium rounded images">